- What is PyTorch? How can you get started with it from scratch? We’ll cover all of that in this article

 I’ve found PyTorch to be as simple as working with NumPy – and trust me, that is not an exaggeration.

 You will figure this out really soon as we move forward in this article.
-But before we dive into the nuances of PyTorch, let’s look at some of the key features of this library which make it unique and easy to use.
+But before we dive into the nuances of PyTorch, let’s look at some of the key features of this framework which make it unique and easy to use.

 PyTorch TorchScript helps to create serializable and optimizable models.
 Once we train these models in Python, they can be run independently from Python as well.
 This helps when we’re in the model deployment stage of a data science project.